 What is D&O insurance and why do we need it?

 Directors and Officers (D&O) liability insurance protects board members, trustees, and committee members from personal financial liability arising from their governance decisions.
 It covers legal defence costs and damages if a board member is sued for actions taken in their governance role.
-D&O cover is increasingly considered essential for any organisation with a board or committee.
+D&O cover is increasingly considered essential for any organisation with a board or management committee.

 Can we include insurance costs in grant applications?